deadlyvipers/dojo_rules/introduction.md

-Hi my name is Lukas
+Hi my name is Lukas with course ruby